Code-Institute-Submissions/project3-stream3/README.md

 - See more technologies used for this application in the requirements.txt file

 ### Features
-- Responsive (mobile first) layout/graphs
+- Responsive (mobile first) layout
-- Clear delimited sections
 - The data is stored in a PostgreSQL database
 - The project uses Django framework
 - Existing users can login/logout